dheeraj30kumar/aiml-training-dheeraj/README.md

 ## Acknowledgements

-This project is part of the AI/ML training program provided by [N.I.E.T College].
+This project is part of the AI/ML training program provided by N.I.E.T College.

----

-This version keeps it very short and focuses on the essentials.
-Let me know if you'd like any further changes!